Everest, Gokyo & The Cho La Pass

 A trek of epic proportions, this trip takes you up the Everest Base Camp trail and deep into the Himalayas, before crossing the renowned Cho La pass into the Gokyo region.
 From soaring 8000m peaks to shining glacial lakes this trek covers an incredible diversity of landscapes.

 Because of the altitude and the terrain this is no walk in the park, the pass itself involves crossing the top of the Cho La glacier over hundreds of metres of ice.
 It’s a real mountaineering experience requiring technical equipment and experienced guides.
 If you want to get stuck in and take on a challenge this trek will reward you will some of the most impressive scenery on the planet.

-Days: 19 (15 days of trekking)
+19 (15 days of trekking)

 3 to 10 hours

-Max group size: 10
+Max team size:

 You’ll need to be reasonably fit to take this trip on, the trek involves walking at high altitude for several days, so you’ll need to be prepared for some tough physical & mental challenges.

 Arriving in Kathmandu

 Kathmandu is the vibrant capital of Nepal, jam packed with temples, taxis and tea-stalls.
 See our city guide for more info: See Kathmandu Guide >

 Fly to Lukla

 A short but spectacular flight over the mountains takes us to Lukla (2840m).
 Where we set off to Phakding